-The part of Feinstein's article that caught my attention was this:
+This notion of Christmas evolving and becoming increasing secular over time was interesting; however, the part of Feinstein's article that really caught my attention was this:

 Many Christians feel that the true essence of Christmas has been lost, and I respect that opinion.
 It must be difficult to see religious tradition eroded in the name of commerce and further dissipated by others’ embrace of a holiday without a sense of what it truly means to the faithful.This may come as a surprise, but I can respect this particular Christian opinion too.
 Even though I personally welcome the continued erosion of religious tradition, I recognize that this must be both disappointing and frustrating for those who see Christmas primarily as a religious holiday.

-I disagree completely with Feinstein that there is anything "universal" about "the spirit of the holiday," but he is certainly right that traditions are going to be diluted as a result of our increasingly multicultural society.
+I disagree with Feinstein's suggestion that there is anything "universal" about "the spirit of the holiday," but he is certainly right that traditions are going to be diluted as a result of our increasingly multicultural society.
 That is inevitable.
 Even more dilution will occur so long as the majority of Christians focus more on the materialistic aspects of their holiday than the religious.

 Subscribe to Atheist Revolution